umarani18/potato_disease/README.md

-Potato Leaf Disease Prediction
+**POTATO LEAF DISEASE PREDICTION**

-Overview
+**OVERVIEW:**
 This project is a web-based application that predicts potato leaf diseases using a Convolutional Neural Network (CNN) model.
 The backend is built with Django, while the frontend uses HTML, CSS, and JavaScript for a responsive UI.

-Features
+**FEATURES:**

-Upload an image of a potato leaf.
+-Upload an image of a potato leaf.

-Process the image using a trained CNN model.
+-Process the image using a trained CNN model.

-Display the prediction result with confidence score.
+-Display the prediction result with a confidence score.

-Show the uploaded image alongside the result.
+-Show the uploaded image alongside the result.

-Technology Stack
+**TECHNOLOGY STACK:**

-Backend: Django (Python), Django REST Framework
+*Backend: Django (Python), Django REST Framework

-Machine Learning Model: Convolutional Neural Network (CNN) using TensorFlow/Keras
+*Machine Learning Model: Convolutional Neural Network (CNN) using TensorFlow/Keras

-Frontend: HTML, CSS, JavaScript
+*Frontend: HTML, CSS, JavaScript